-How to Build and Structure a Node.js MVC Application
+How to Build and Structure a Node.js MVC Application — SitePoint

 );

-Note: The delete function doesn’t need a view, since it will just redirect to the home page once the note is deleted.
+Note: the delete function doesn’t need a view, since it will just redirect to the home page once the note is deleted.

 Serving Static Files

-The JavaScript and CSS files that we are using on the client side are provided by Hapi.js from the
+The JavaScript and CSS files that we’re using on the client side are provided by Hapi.js from the

 static/public/ directory.
 But it won’t happen automatically; we have to indicate to the server that we want to define this folder as public.
 This is done using the Inert package, which you can install with the following command:

-npm install -s inert
+npm install @hapi/inert

 In the